nmdp-bioinformatics/gfe-db/README.md

 | KIR            | False                            | string           | Include or exclude KIR dataalignments in the build                                                                        |
 | MEM_PROFILE    | False                            | string           | Enable memory profiling (for catching memory leaks during build)                                                          |

-#### Application State
+### Application State
-Application state tracks which release have been processed.
-It is updated by the trigger Lambda each time the pipeline runs by appending the latest release to the `releases` array.
+Application state tracks which releases have been processed and added to the database.
 This file tracks the releases which have already been processed.
+If the trigger detects a valid release branch in the source data repository that is not in the `releases` array, it will start the pipeline for this release.
+Once the update is finished, the processed release is appended to the array.
 ```json
 // IMGTHLA-repository-state.json
 {